helto4real/hassio/doc_source/docs/system/2_hassio.md

 This script requires a clean machine.
 It will install docker and hassio.
 Copy and paste the following script prior installing hassio.

-FIRST GO INTE SUDO MODE IF YOU HAVE SUDO!!!
+FIRST GO INTO SUDO MODE IF YOU HAVE SUDO!!!

 ```
 sudo -i